-This Order becomes effective at 10:00 p.m. on December 6, 2020, and will continue, as updated, to be in effect until 12:01 a.m. on January 4, 2021, or until it is extended, rescinded, superseded, or amended in writing by the Health Officer.
+This Order becomes effective immediately upon issuance, and will continue, as updated, to be in effect until 12:01 a.m. on January 4, 2021, or until it is extended, rescinded, superseded, or amended in writing by the Health Officer.
+A revised version of the Order will be issued before or at that time based on then-present conditions.